zachleat/zachleat.com/web/_posts/2017-08-13-webfont-glossary.md

   - font-loading
 ---

-After publishing [The Comprehensive Guide to Web Font Loading](/web/comprehensive-webfonts/), I had a few requests to define a few terms used there.
+After publishing [The Comprehensive Guide to Font Loading Strategies](/web/comprehensive-webfonts/), I had a few requests to define a few terms used there.
 This document is a response to those requests.
 If you don’t find something on here, please [let me know on Twitter @zachleat](https://twitter.com/zachleat) or in the comments below!

 <ul>
 	<li><a href="#foft">FOFT</a></li>